stoplightio/studio/docs/Design-and-Modeling/09-review-process.md

 https://stoplight.io/p/docs/gh/your-org/your-project?group=your-branch
 ```

-Put that link into the pull request you've just made so people can eyeball the documents instead of reading a bunch of YAML, making the reivew process much easier.
+Put that link into the pull request you've just made so people can eyeball the documents instead of reading a bunch of YAML, making the review process much easier.

 ## 7. Review & Merge